NOVEMBER 15: AUDITORIUM THEATRE · TICKETS HERE

 Born in Chicago and of Ecuadorian and Mexican descent, she began dancing flamenco at the age of 5 at Inter American Magnet school’s after school program.
 At the age of 8 Abigail continued her flamenco studies at Christine Belpedio’s School of Dance under the direction of Julia Hinojosa, and Abigail Ventura.

+In 2017, she began her formal training with the Ensemble Español Youth Company under the direction of Julia Hinojosa, Jose Torres, Monica Saucedo, and Crystal Ruiz.
+During her time in the youth company she was able to train with renowned Spanish dance artists like Paloma Gomez, Carmela Greco, and Jose Barrios.
 In 2018, Abigail was nominated and awarded the Rising Star Honor Roll for dance by the City of Chicago.
-In that same year, Abigail was also awarded the Ballet Hispanico Nuestro Futuro Scholarship and was able to train in New York with Jose Moreno, Nélida Tirado, and Alfonso Cid.
+In the same year, Abigail was also awarded the Ballet Hispanico Nuestro Futuro Scholarship and was able to train in New York with Jose Moreno, Nélida Tirado, and Alfonso Cid.

 Jonathan Pacheco